Quilling is an expensive hobby and it can be hard to find affordable fabric for quilting that you like.

 Quilt Shop Newsletters for Flash Sales

-If you really just like to buy fabric in regular cuts like fat quarters & pre-cuts like charm packs, or you like buying several metres of fabric at a time, another way to grab a bargain is to sign up to the email list for your favourite quilt shops’ newsletter.
+If you really just like to buy fabric in regular cuts like fat quarters & pre-cuts like charm packs, or you like buying several meters of fabric at a time, another way to grab a bargain is to sign up for the email list for your favorite quilt shops’ newsletter.

 I belong to a few newsletters but there is a woman in my quilt guild who seems to monitor quilt shop sales for a living or something as she is constantly sending messages to us all with news of a flash sale or quick weekend promotion in different shops.